SBP-FDEC: Summation-by-Parts Finite Difference Exterior Calculus: Mimetic Finite Difference Operators

 where

 is a boundary matrix.

 As we have pointed out above, we only need to evaluate our basis functions and their derivatives at the grid nodes to construct the mimetic operators defined in the previous section.
-If we use a collocation quadrature rule when applying Finite Element Exterior Calculus \cite{feec1,feec2} to derive our scheme, the global shape of the basis functions $l_i$ does not matter at all, only their nodal function and derivative values are relevant.
-The central idea of this paper is therefore to not construct basis functions $l_i$ at all, but use existing diagonal norm finite difference SBP operators, for example from Strand \cite{strand_sbp}, to supply a quadrature rule and nodal derivative data needed for the numerical scheme.
+If we use a collocation quadrature rule when applying Finite Element Exterior Calculus \cite{arnold2006,arnold2010} to derive our scheme, the global shape of the basis functions $l_i$ does not matter at all, only their nodal function and derivative values are relevant.
+The central idea of this paper is therefore to not construct basis functions $l_i$ at all, but use existing diagonal norm finite difference SBP operators, for example from Strand \cite{strand1994}, to supply a quadrature rule and nodal derivative data needed for the numerical scheme.
 We do this explicitly by prescribing the nodal derivatives of the Lagrange functions, that are not known globally, through the derivative matrix according to \eqref{eq:derivative_matrix} and using diagonal entries of the norm matrix $\underline{M}$ as weights for a collocation quadrature rule on the grid points.

-One of the standard SBP finite difference operators from \cite{strand_sbp}, which we will use in this study, is the operator with interior order $4$ and boundary order $2$ with $N+1$ points:
+One of the standard SBP finite difference operators from \cite{strand1994}, which we will use in this study, is the operator with interior order $4$ and boundary order $2$ with $N+1$ points:

-which is defined on an equidistant grid, where $\Delta x$ is the distance between two neighboring grid nodes.
-In the derivative matrix, the upper right boundary block is repeated in the bottom left with reversed signs and inverted order.
+which is defined on a regular grid, where $\Delta x$ is the distance between two neighboring grid nodes.
+In the derivative matrix, the upper left boundary block is repeated in the bottom right with reversed signs and inverted order.

 In the following, we will derive a mimetic scheme for the 2D transverse electric Maxwell's equations to validate our approach.